sdiehl/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/31-template-haskell/splice_singleton.hs"}
 ~~~~

-The [singletons](https://hackage.haskell.org/package/singletons) package takes this idea to it's logical conclusion allow us to toplevel declarations of seemingly regular Haskell syntax with singletons spliced in, the end result resembles the constructions in a dependently typed language if one squints hard enough.
+The [singletons](https://hackage.haskell.org/package/singletons) package takes this idea to its logical conclusion allow us to toplevel declarations of seemingly regular Haskell syntax with singletons spliced in, the end result resembles the constructions in a dependently typed language if one squints hard enough.